2bytes/website/content/post/bantamCloud/025-caveats/index.md

 ## Endurance

 The Raspberry Pi runs on Micro SD cards by default.
 Micro SD cards do not provide the level or read/write endurance a proper storage drive like a desktop SSD or spinning drive does.
 The Raspberry Pi also has very little in the way of protection circuitry/logic for the MicroSD slot, and things like poor power supply, power cuts etc can corrupt SD cards.
 I've killed a dozen or more high-quality Micro SD cards in Raspberry Pis over the years.
-Because of this, Micro SD storage is not ideal for write-heavy workloads, such as Kubernetes, *Caveat Emptor* (buyer beware).
+Because of this, Micro SD storage is not ideal for write-heavy workloads, such as Kubernetes, *caveat emptor* (buyer beware).

 One solution to this issue is to mount a more durable storage device, use a high quality flash USB stick, or even plug in a USB HDD or SSD (although USB storages comes with its own caveats).
 I've even seen eMMC based devices which fit into the slot on the Pi and emulate a Micro SD.
 These provide a much more durable storage device as eMMC durability and speed is better than that of Micro SD.
 I've not yet had the pleasure of testing these myself.